 Best time to go?

-The best time, overall, to cruise Alaska is between the months of May and September, but the best time to go really depends on what you want to do.
-If you are budget-conscious, then you may want to consider going in May or September – these are shoulder months, and the cruise fares are often lower, and the cruises less crowded.
+The best time, to cruise Alaska is between the months of May and September, but it does depend on what you want to do.
+If you are budget-conscious, then you may want to consider going in May or September – these are shoulder months, and the fares are often lower and the cruises less crowded.
 June and July are the warmest months and have the longest days, so a cruise during these months offers great opportunities to see calving glaciers.
-Plus, the further into summer you go, the better your chances of seeing wildlife.
+And, the further into summer you go, the better your chances of seeing wildlife.